juanrozo09/MobilePlantViT/README.md

 # 🌿 MobilePlantViT - AI Crop Disease Detector

 AI-powered crop disease detection system designed for smallholder farmers in Latin America.
-This lightweight deep learning solution uses MobileNetV3Small to detect plant diseases from smartphone images, enabling real-time, offline diagnostics even in low-connectivity environments.
+This deep learning solution uses MobileNetV3Small to detect plant diseases from images, enabling accurate diagnostics for agricultural applications.

 ## 🎯 Project Overview

 Agriculture remains the backbone of rural economies, especially in the Global South where it employs over 65% of the workforce in some developing regions.
 Farmers face unpredictable losses due to pests, disease, and climate volatility, contributing to food insecurity affecting an estimated 2.3 billion people globally.

 This project addresses these challenges by providing:
-- **Offline-capable diagnostics** - Works without internet connectivity
-- **Real-time predictions** - Fast inference optimized for mobile devices
 - **High accuracy** - 97.13% test accuracy on PlantVillage dataset
+- **Easy model management** - Simple load and save functionality for trained models
-- **Scalable deployment** - TFLite format for Android and edge devices
+- **Streamlit interface** - User-friendly web interface for predictions
+- **Reproducible training** - Complete training pipeline in Jupyter notebook

 ## 📊 Model Performance